mozilla/chromeless/static-files/md/dev-guide/programs.md

 ## To Be Continued... ##

 Right now, the Jetpack SDK is at an early stage of development.
-There's not too much to show.
+There's not too much to show, and if you run into trouble, you may want to check the [troubleshooting] guide.

 Be on the lookout for upcoming versions of the SDK, which will expand the built-in set of libraries, continue this tutorial and show you how to build other types of add-ons, as well as standalone applications!

   [Packaging]: #guide/packaging
+  [troubleshooting]: #guide/troubleshooting